2020 CAFA U-19 Women's Futsal Championship

 The 2020 CAFA U-19 Women's Futsal Championship was the first edition of the CAFA U-19 Women's Futsal Championship, the international youth futsal championship organized by the CAFA for the women's under-19 national teams of Central Asia.
-Tajikistan hosted the tournament between 24 and 29 January 2022.
-All CAFA's members entered the tournaments.
+Tajikistan hosted the tournament from 24 to 29 January 2022.
+All CAFA six members' teams played in the tournament, with players born on or after 1 January 2001 eligible to participate.

 Iran won the title undefeated to become the first CAFA U-19 Women's Futsal Championship champion.
+Host Tajikistan finished fifth tied on points with sixth-place Afghanistan.

-Participating nations
+Participating teams

-All CAFA member national teams entered the tournament.
+All 6 CAFA nations entered the competition.

 Match officials

+The following officials were appointed for the tournament: